spice-herald/RQpy/README.md

 `python setup.py clean`
 `python setup.py install --user`

 This package requires python 3.6 or greater.
-Use of the `io` and `process` submodules requires an installation of scdmsPyTools.BatTools.IO.
+Use of the `io` and `process` submodules requires an installation of `scdmsPyTools`.